dimakuz/VSSIM-1/doc/hw2.md

 Requests go directly to ftl
 We can implement this by adding delay configuration.
 5. Flash Cell/Block/Page/Die failure and degradation:
-Flash cells have limited write capacity and can fail, should be able to set the failure rate for flash components. implementation ?
+Flash cells have limited write capacity and can fail, should be able to set the failure rate for flash components.
+We can keep counters for each of component types we want to track degradation of.
+Then, based on the counters we can fail operations (either determinstically, e.g. fail after 100k writes, or stochastically, after 50k writes, 0.001% chance to fail).

 Part 2
 ------